scrapy/scrapy/scrapy/trunk/docs/topics/spiders.rst

    those requests.

-   The first requests to perform are obtained by calling the :meth:`scrapy.spiders.BaseSpider.start_requests` method which (by default) generates :class:`~scrapy.http.Request` for the URLs specified in the :attr:`scarpy.spiders.BaseSpider.start_urls` and the ``BaseSpider.parse`` method as callback function for the Requests.
+   The first requests to perform are obtained by calling the :meth:`~scrapy.spider.BaseSpider.start_requests` method which (by default) generates :class:`~scrapy.http.Request` for the URLs specified in the :attr:`~scrapy.spider.BaseSpider.start_urls` and the :attr:`~scrapy.spider.BaseSpider.parse` method as callback function for the Requests.

 2. In the callback function you parse the response (web page) and return an iterable containing either ScrapedItem or Requests, or both.
 Those Requests